 The creation of the new Vice Provost position in 2014 coincided with the implementation phase of UB 2020, the university’s strategic plan, and was informed by the work of the Commission on Academic Excellence and Equity.

 Chaired by Athena D. Mutua, professor of law, the Commission examined data, policies and practices on faculty recruitment and career paths.
 The commission was charged with identifying barriers that impede faculty success and making specific recommendations that would lift these barriers so that faculty, “regardless of gender/race/ethnicity, can excel and flourish.”

 An implementation committee, chaired by Arjang Assad, dean of the school of management, recommended the appointment of a senior member of UB’s senior leadership team to oversee diversity and equity issues at the university and to monitor efforts to create a university-wide culture of equity and inclusion.

 The committee also recommended expanding the availability of demographic data about faculty and staff to optimize the effectiveness and transparency of inclusion measures and processes; additional faculty mentoring and evaluation to improve the prospects for positive renewal and tenure decision; and development of guidelines for improved faculty work-life balance.

-Provost Charles F. Zukoski announced in an email to the campus community, the appointment of Law Professor, Teresa A. Miller, as the University at Buffalo’s first vice provost for equity and inclusion on Feb.
+Provost Charles F. Zukoski announced in an email to the campus community, the appointment of Law Professor, Teresa A. Miller, as the University at Buffalo’s first Vice Provost for Equity and Inclusion (now Inclusive Excellence) on Feb.
 20, 2014.